open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

             ...
 ```

-Constraints will follow the behavior defined in `spec.scopedEnforcementActions`.
-When `spec.scopedEnforcementAction` is not defined, constraints will follow behavior defined by the flag `--default-create-vap-binding-for-constraints`.
+Gatekeeper determines the intended enforcement actions for a given enforcement point by evaluating what is provided in `spec.scopedEnforcementActions` and `spec.enforcementAction: scoped` in the constraint.
+If these values are not provided in the constraint, then Gatekeeper will follow behavior defined by the flag `--default-create-vap-binding-for-constraints`.
 By default, `--default-create-vap-binding-for-constraints` is set to `false`.

 The overall opt-in/opt-out behavior for constraint to generate Validating Admission Policy Binding (VAPB) is as below: